sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ])
 -->

 Now it’s easier to understand what the code does.
-There’s no repetition, and the intent is clear: the `getMessageProps()` function converts a list of values to an array of objects and removes “empty” items.
+There’s no repetition, and the intent is clear: the `getMessageProps()` function converts a list of values to an array of objects and removes “empty” elements.

 We can simplify it further: